shree214ram/DSA/Algorithms/Greedy(11)/Policemen catch thieves/readme.md

 https://www.geeksforgeeks.org/policemen-catch-thieves/

 1. ### Navie Approach :- we may have to see all the possible scenarios that may take exponanatials time compaxity
-2. ### We can think for "Greedy method" : it may take less time compaxity bot there are some case where it may fail like Like we can take either nearest theif
+2. ### We can think for "Greedy method" : it may take less time compaxity but there are some case where it may fail like Like we can take either nearest theif
         ##### “For each policeman from the left catch the nearest possible thief.”
         it will fail in case of example 2